Overcoming

 - Identifies specific deficits in the vestibular system

-- Analyzes your balance control under various sensory conditions
+- Analyze your balance control under various sensory conditions

 - Quantifies the relative contributions of visual, vestibular, and proprioceptive systems